 The transformers and rectifiers function is to provide 8 Vdc output for the receivers either we have 115 Vac or 230 Vac input.

 The LVPU also supplies + 5 V to several boards.
 See figure below.

-→ Refer to the block diagram in figure 59 and the circuit diagram on page 388.
+→ Refer to the block diagram in figure 33.